Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 #10) Close with confidence and conviction:

 Don’t let your presentation drag or end abruptly.
-Bring it all to a closing point smoothly.
-Point to additional resources and give your contact details, if anyone wants to know more about the topic.
+Bringing it all to a closing point smoothly.
+Point to additional resources and give your contact details if anyone wants to know more about the topic.

-Also, do not forget to thank your audience for their presence and take feedback to understand if your content for useful and has served them.
+Also, do not forget to thank your audience for their presence and take their feedback to understand if your content is for being useful and has served them effectively.

 #11) Enjoy the accolades.